TurboCartPig/gfxprog/README.md

 # Graphics Programming

-A series of labs completed in association with the course PROG2002 at NTNU.
+Labs and assignments completed in association with Graphics Programming / PROG2002 at NTNU.

 ## How to build